trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/04-localstorage-firebase/README.md

-# Week 4: Building a dynamic web page using Firebase and client-side persistence
+# Week 4: Making a static web page dynamic using Firebase and client-side persistence

 ## Outcomes:
 * Feel comfortable using  `localStorage`, `sessionStorage`, and `cookies` for client side data persistence